StableUSD (USDS) Reaches One Day Volume of $93.00

-StableUSD (USDS) traded flat against the US dollar during the 24 hour period ending at 14:00 PM ET on July 13th.
-One StableUSD coin can now be purchased for approximately $1.00 or 0.00007038 BTC on exchanges.
+StableUSD (USDS) traded flat against the dollar during the twenty-four hour period ending at 23:00 PM E.T. on July 15th.
 StableUSD has a total market capitalization of $522,166.10 and $93.00 worth of StableUSD was traded on exchanges in the last day.
-During the last week, StableUSD has traded flat against the US dollar.
+One StableUSD coin can currently be purchased for approximately $1.00 or 0.00007038 BTC on cryptocurrency exchanges.
+Over the last seven days, StableUSD has traded flat against the dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.